robertorosero/pyhtonmig/Doc/library/os.rst

    Availability: Unix, Windows.

-.. function:: makedirs(path[, mode])
+.. function:: makedirs(path, mode=0o777, exist_ok=False)

    .. index::
       single: directory; creating
       single: UNC paths; and os.makedirs()

    Recursive directory creation function.
 Like :func:`mkdir`, but makes all intermediate-level directories needed to contain the leaf directory.
-Throws an :exc:`error` exception if the leaf directory already exists or cannot be created.
+If the target directory with the same mode as specified already exists, raises an :exc:`OSError` exception if *exist_ok* is False, otherwise no exception is raised.
+If the directory cannot be created in other cases, raises an :exc:`OSError` exception.
 The default *mode* is ``0o777`` (octal).
    On some systems, *mode* is ignored.
 Where it is used, the current umask value is first masked out.

    .. note::

-      :func:`makedirs` will become confused if the path elements to create include :data:`os.pardir`.
+      :func:`makedirs` will become confused if the path elements to create include :data:`pardir`.

    This function handles UNC paths correctly.

+   .. versionadded:: 3.2
+      The *exist_ok* parameter.

 .. function:: pathconf(path, name)